watchernyu/REDQ/README.md

 In `redq/algos/core.py` we provide code for some basic classes (Q network, policy network, replay buffer) and some helper functions.
 These classes and functions are used by the REDQ agent class.

-In `redq/utils` there are some utility classes (such as a logger) and helper functions that mostly have nothing to do with REDQ's core components.
+In `plot_utils` there are some utility functions to reproduce the figures we presented in the paper.
+(See the section on "Data and reproducing figures in REDQ")

 ## Implementation video tutorial
 Here is the link to a video tutorial we created that explains the REDQ implementation in detail: